What is Hormone Optimization?

 The appearance of facial and pubic hair starts at puberty; later in life, it may also play a role in balding.
 Muscle size and strength.
 Bone growth and strength.
 Sex drive (libido) and sperm production.
 It may also help maintain a normal mood.

 If you thought testosterone was only important in men, you'd be mistaken.
-As I mentioned earlier… testosterone is produced in the ovaries and adrenal glands.
+As stated earlier, testosterone is produced in the ovaries and adrenal glands.
 It's one of several androgens in females.
 These hormones are thought to have important effects on: ovarian function, bone strength, sexual behavior, including normal libido.

 The proper balance between testosterone and estrogen is important for the ovaries to work normally.
 While the specifics are uncertain, it's possible that androgens also play an important role in normal brain function (including mood, sex drive, and cognitive function).